Notimatica/docs/troubleshooting-common.md

 **If you're using an iOS device:**

-Currently Apple does not support Web Push Notifications, only native app notifications.
+Currently Apple does not support web push notifications, only native app notifications.

 **If you're using an Android device:**